10 of the Best Product Landing Page Examples That Really Drive Sales

 This option for personalization allows buyers to purchase a package that’s tailored to their needs.

-Beardbrand caps off their landing page with details about shipping (both in the U.S. and international), their returns policy, and guarantees (in case customers aren’t happy with their Fragrance Samples)—all of which enrich the customer experience.
+Beardbrand caps off their landing page with details about shipping (both in the U.S. and internationally), their returns policy, and guarantees (in case customers aren’t happy with their Fragrance Samples)—all of which enrich the customer experience.

 #cta-mini-pb#With Page Builder, Beardbrand increased conversion rates by 40.1%.
 Read their success story.